Overview of in vitro allergy tests

 The clinical response of a sensitized individual to the suspect allergen is best understood as a dynamic physiologic event with multiple variables, of which the presence of allergen-specific IgE is just one.
 Thus, allergy tests must be interpreted in the context of the patient's specific clinical history, and the diagnosis of an allergic disorder cannot be based solely on a laboratory result.
 This is true for in vitro assays, as well as for skin testing.
 (See "The biology of IgE".)

 This topic provides an overview of in vitro tests for IgE-mediated allergic disease.
-Skin testing for allergic disease and the application of different tests to the diagnosis of food allergy are reviewed separately.
-(See "Overview of skin testing for allergic disease" and "Diagnostic evaluation of food allergy".)
+Skin testing for allergic disease is reviewed separately.
+(See "Overview of skin testing for allergic disease".)

 Laboratory testing in cases of suspected anaphylaxis is reviewed in greater detail elsewhere.
 (See "Laboratory tests to support the clinical diagnosis of anaphylaxis".)